 At the time, papyrus was used to create paper, but it was only grown and available in mass quantities in Egypt.
 This posed a problem for the Greeks and Romans, but they managed to have it exported to their civilizations.
 Papyrus thus remained the material of choice for paper creation (Casson, 2001).

-How to Format In Text and Parenthetical Citations:
+How to Format In-Text and Parenthetical Citations

 After a direct quote or paraphrase, place in parentheses the last name of the author, add a comma, and then the year the source was published.
 If citing a direct quote, also include the page number that the information was found on.
 Close the parentheses and add a period afterwards.

-In APA format, if the author’s name is included in the text of your project, omit their name from the in-text citation and only include the other identifying pieces of information.
+If the author’s name is included in the text of your project, omit their name from the in-text citation and only include the other identifying pieces of information.

 Smith states that, “the Museum Effect is concerned with how individuals look at a work of art, but only in the context of looking at that work along with a number of other works” (2014, p.
 82).